majuzi123/HMAutoDroidbot/README.md

 It can send random or scripted input events to an HarmonyOS app, achieve higher test coverage more quickly, and generate a UI transition graph (UTG) after testing.

 ## :smiling_face_with_three_hearts: Awesome Features
-:boom: Surporting HarmonyOS report now!
+:boom: Surport HarmonyOS report now!
 Including ability, bundle, etc..
 And the HarmonyOS-specific analysis criteria page!
 See the sample report below!

 ![image](https://github.com/user-attachments/assets/b8359efc-6d1b-4dff-95d4-551744e25131)

-:boom: suppport both Android and HarmonyOS devices.
+:boom: Support both Android and HarmonyOS devices.
 Use the flag `-is_harmonyos` to specify the target system.

 :boom: Source code improvment.
 Easier to read and debug.
 Added typing to the source code and colorized the logging.